mdtanbirtanim/AWS_LAB/1_How_to_create_a_ custome_VPC_environment.md

 # How to create a custome VPC environment in AWS

+    Following AWS Resources we are going to use throughout this lab

+        1. VPC
+        2. Subnet
+        3. Internet Gateway
+        4. NAT Gateway
+        5. Route Table
+        6. ACL
+        7. Security Group
+        8. EC2

 ## Step 1: On AWS Account

     Login to your AWS console and select Region (We considered "Tokyo").